All Products

 Important

-• OSS is activated and a bucket is created.
-For more information, see Activate OSS and Create buckets.
+• You have activated Object Storage Service (OSS) and created a bucket.
+For more information, see Activate OSS and Create a bucket in the console.

 Limits